ryanmk83/Kiko-plus/_posts/2016-11-26-public-crypto-keys.md

 ---
 layout: post
 title: "My Public Cryptographic Keys"
-description: "A list of means to reach me by more secure-ish communications"
+description: "A list of means to reach me by more secure-ish communications."
 date: 2016-11-26
 comments: false
 ---